 The continuous residence requirement may be affected by excessive absences from the UK.
-To preserve your qualifying period, you must not have been absent from the UK for a total of more than 180 days in any 12 month period during the qualifying period.
-Where this threshold is breached, the clock will effectively be reset.
+You will also need to show you have not had any excessive absences of more than 180 days during any 12 month period of your qualifying period.

 You must also have been lawfully resident in the UK throughout this qualifying period.
 This means that you must not have spent any of your time in the UK without valid leave to enter or remain, or have breached your leave conditions.